 The standards also include instructions about whether it is allowable to develop acronyms or designations to show that a person earned a certificate.
 ANSI/ASTM E2659 allows certificate bodies to develop acronyms and designations, but ICE 1100:2019 prohibits their use.
 To minimize confusion between certificates and certifications, both standards forbid certificate providers from stating that a person is "certified."
 ANSI/ASTM E2659 provides additional restrictions that the designation or acronym cannot use the "words certified, certificated, licensed, registered, or accredited or in any other way imply such statuses."
 The standard also outlines the type of information that needs to be verifiable if a digital badge is issued.
-ANSI/ASTM E2659 also outlines the certificate issuer, certificate holder, certificate purpose and scope, certificate requisites, and certificate issue date and term.
+ANSI/ASTM E2659 also outlines the minimum information that needs to be verifiable in a digital badge, which includes the certificate issuer, certificate holder, certificate purpose and scope, certificate requisites, and certificate issue date and term.9

-ASTM International, Standard Practice for Certificate Programs (ASTM E2659:2018).
+7 ASTM International, Standard Practice for Certificate Programs (ASTM E2659:2018).

-Ibid.
+8 Ibid.

-Ibid.
+9 Ibid.